rudism/rudigor/README.md

 My use for this task/hook currently is to Kindle-ify any urls I tag with the keyword "kindle" on my [Pinboard](http://pinboard.in) account for later reading.

-##Works in Progress

-The next task I am building will log into arbitrary XMPP accounts with a low priority, and send any messages it receives as [Pushover](http://pushover.net) notifications to my phone.
-This essentially provides free push notifications for Jabber/Google talk/Facebook chat messages without requiring their crappy apps on my phone.
-Once a pushover notification is received, I can load up my preferred XMPP client and continue the conversation.

-I currently already do this using a very simple perl script based on the [Bot::Jabbot](https://metacpan.org/pod/Bot::Jabbot) module, but that library is very bloated for my simple purposes and takes up more RAM than it should so I'm rewriting it here.
+###XMPP Notifier Bot

+The xmpp task logs on to defined XMPP accounts with a low priority and sends [Pushover](https://pushover.net/) notifications when it receives new messages.
+This allows me to receive push notifications on my phone when people message me on Jabber or Facebook without needing me to have a client running on my phone.

+###Draftin to Hexo Endpoint

+I have a few blogs that I used to host on [Ghost](http://ghost.org), but the cost of hosting was unjustifiably high for me, so now I host them as static sites in [S3](http://aws.amazon.com/s3) instead.
+I generate them using [Hexo](http://hexo.io), and write my posts in markdown on [Draftin.com](http://www.draftin.com).
+This task is an endpoint that I can publish to using Draftin's webhooks which will save the post, generate the Hexo site, and sync it to S3 automatically for me.